Welcome

 -

-Radiator / ... history: Displays radiators/supplementary heaters and their history.
+Radiator / ... history: Displays radiators/auxiliary heaters and their history.

 -

-Shutter / ... history: Displays the shutters (because they impact the thermal) and their history.
+Shutter / ... history: Displays the shutters (because they impact thermal performance) and their history.

 -